iant/iant.github.io/_posts/2015-09-02-ruby-simple-static-file-server.md

 ---
 layout: post
-title: Ruby: A simple static file server
+title: A simple static file server in Ruby
 ---
 This launches a new WEBrick::HTTPServer that listens to connections on port 3000, and serves documents from a 'public' directory.

+server.rb
 {% highlight js %}
 require 'webrick'
 root = Dir.pwd + '/public'